Identifiability of causal graphs under nonadditive conditionally parametric causal models: Inference

-Our CPCM methodology is based on selecting an appropriate model (in our case, reduced to a choice of $F_1, F_2$) and a measure of a model fit.
+Our CPCM methodology is based on selecting an appropriate causal model (in our case, the choice of collection $\{F_1, \dots, F_k\}$) and a measure of a model fit.
 In the following subsections, we measure the model fit by exploiting the principle of independence between the cause and the mechanism.
-Algorithms such as RESIT \citep{Peters2014}, CAM \citep{BuhlmannCAM}, PNL \citep{Zhang2009}, and LOCI \citep{immer2022identifiability} are special cases or only small modifications of our framework.